Watch: Pamela, a love story trailer

 "So we were only married a few months, it was annulled, but we were still friends.
 Then when he got sober, and was sober for years, we decided to try it again.
 It didn't last long either."

-Pamela, a love story is on Netflix from 31 January.
+Pamela, a love story is on Netflix now.

 If you are concerned about child abuse you can contact the NSPCC’s free and confidential 24 hour helpline service at 0808 800 5000